yusuf7861/smart-contact-manager/note.md

 - `th:replace` replaces the current tag with the fragment content.

 Fragments help in maintaining consistency and DRY (Don't Repeat Yourself) principles in your application.

----

-This refined README includes:

-- **Clearer explanations** of what each step does.
-- **Better structuring** of the content to make it easy to follow.
-- **Additional comments** in code examples for a more beginner-friendly approach.